salaboy/zeebe-k8s-getting-started/README.md

 Now you can connect and execute operations against your newly created Zeebe cluster.
 Notice that you need to keep running the `port-forward` command to be able to communicate with the remote cluster.

-### Zeebe CLI - Command Line Interface (zbctl)
+### Using the Zeebe CLI - Command Line Interface (zbctl)
 You can get the `zbctl` tool from the official [Zeebe Release Page](https://github.com/zeebe-io/zeebe/releases)

 `zbctl` by default is configured to point to `localhost:26500` to interact with a cluster, and because we are running `port-forward` from our environment to the cluster, our `26500` port is redirected to the cluster service.

-Download and add `zbctl` to your path, and now you can check the connection with your cluster:
+Download and add `zbctl` to your `PATH`, and now you can check the connection with your cluster:
 ```
 > zbctl status --insecure
 ```